Wanessa Camargo (2001 album)

 Wanessa Camargo is the second studio album by Brazilian pop singer Wanessa Camargo, released on November 10, 2001.
 The lead single was "Eu Quero Ser o Seu Amor".
 The album sold about 500,000 copies in Brazil, and was certified gold by Associação Brasileira dos Produtores de Discos (ABPD).

 Development

-The album follows the same line as the first album, which consists mostly of romantic songs, also featuring a lighter outline of more danceable songs, such as the first single, "Eu Quero Ser o Seu Amor", and the songs "Enfeitiçada" and "Tudo Bem", showing an expressive maturation in the singer's voice.
-It also brings interactive track to computer, with testimonials of the singer and music video of the track "Eu Posso Te Sentir" of its first album.
-One of the composers and producers of the album Jason Deere is American he composes the songs in English and later Wanessa passes to Portuguese.
+The album follows the same line as the first album, which consists mostly of romantic songs but also features a lighter outline of more danceable songs, such as the first single, "Eu Quero Ser o Seu Amor", as well as the songs "Enfeitiçada" and "Tudo Bem", showing an expressive maturation in the singer's voice.
+The album includes an interactive track when played on a computer, with testimonials by the singer and a music video of the track "Eu Posso Te Sentir" from her first album.
+One of the composers and producers of the album, Jason Deere, is American.
+He composed the songs in English and later Wanessa changed them to Portuguese.
 The songs are from Wanessa herself and not from other artists.
-Although "Gostar De Mim" was single and received a music video (directed by Hugo Prata), the song was no longer included in the singer's concerts.
+Although "Gostar De Mim" was a single and received a music video (directed by Hugo Prata), the song was no longer included in the singer's concerts.